Skip to main content

 Offense

-This one sets up as a heavyweight fight between two of the league’s most dynamic quarterbacks.
-Lamar Jackson is coming off an MVP-level campaign, completing nearly 67% of his passes for over 4,100 yards with 41 touchdowns against just 4 picks, plus nearly 1,000 rushing yards.
+This one’s a heavyweight fight between two of the league’s most dynamic quarterbacks.
+Lamar Jackson is coming off an MVP-level campaign — 67% completion rate, over 4,100 passing yards, 41 touchdowns against just 4 picks, plus nearly 1,000 rushing yards.
 His dual-threat ability makes Baltimore dangerous every snap.
 Josh Allen remains Buffalo’s engine, throwing for 3,731 yards and 28 touchdowns last season while adding 531 rushing yards and 12 rushing scores.
-Allen’s red-zone rushing threat is as valuable as any RB in the league.
-The Ravens will look to utilize Zay Flowers who broke 1,000 receiving yards in his sophomore season and veteran Derrick Henry who rushed for nearly 2,000 yards with 16 rushing TDs.
-On the other side, the Bills have a less explosive receiving core consisting of Khalil Shakir and Keon Coleman (ques) as well as James Cook who is a dangerous weapon on the ground with 16 TD in nearly half the yards as Henry, suggesting he will be a Red Zone threat.
+Allen’s red-zone rushing is as valuable as any running back in the league.

 Defense

-Baltimore’s secondary was already one of the stingiest in 2024, and the additions of Jaire Alexander along with an extension for Marlon Humphrey give them one of the league’s most dangerous cornerback duos.
-That kind of coverage discipline will be critical against Josh Allen’s deep-ball aggression.
+Baltimore’s secondary was already one of the stingiest in 2024, and the additions of Jaire Alexander along with an extension for Marlon Humphrey give them one of the league’s best cornerback duos.
+That coverage discipline matters against Josh Allen’s deep-ball aggression.
 On the other side, Buffalo’s defense bent plenty last season but held strong in the red zone, finishing 6th in opponent touchdown rate.
 The real swing factor could be whether the Bills’ front seven can keep Lamar Jackson from breaking containment, a challenge few defenses have consistently solved.

 • Over 48.5 Total Points: Both offenses bring explosive upside, and Sunday night spotlights usually lean toward higher scoring.